Hands-on Course: Fundamentals of Petrophysics

 GeolOil choses the correct curve numbers for the modified Simandoux equation based on its aliases

 The user may accept or not GeolOil suggestions for curve assignations.
 At any time the user can override the box curve number by editing it.
 GeolOil keeps a status of seven color codes to help with the curve number assignations.

-The figure below shows the help window for curve number color codes
+The help window for curve number color codes

 © 2012-2023 GeolOil LLC.
 Please link or refer us under Creative Commons License CC-by-ND